cmpi-standard/headers/updates.md

 * Removed erroneous semicolon after header of some inline functions.
 * Changed all @todo entries for OpenPegasus to use @testopenpegasus.
 * Made formatting in cmpimacs.h more consistent.
+* Removed duplicated intro to convenience function from file level docs of cmpimacs.h.
+* Moved the documentation content from modules.dox to cmpimacs.h, only keeping the @defgroup statements there.
+* Added documentation for CMPI_INLINE and CMPI_NO_INLINE.
+* Reordered subgroups of group user-definable symbols.

 14 July - Karl
 --------------